-There is a certain allure to men’s watches, especially when it comes to the most expensive watches that are available for purchase.
+There is a certain allure to men’s watches, especially when it comes to the most expensive watches from luxury watchmakers like Audemars Piguet, Cartier, Hublot and Rolex.
 They’re seductive looking and seem to whisper power.
-The daunting price tag also seems to add to their attraction.
+The daunting price tag only adds to their attraction, as they’re both status symbols and heritage pieces designed to be passed on to your children.
 The interesting thing about the most expensive watches for men is that many of them cannot be bought online.
 Rather, you’re teased with glossy photos and text that beckon you to visit the store in order to lightly caress them.

 Before we hop into the most expensive watches, let’s go over a couple of definitions of the different types of watches available.